 Once you have straightened your back, push your rear end out slightly to offset the top half of your body that is bent over.

-There are 3 different strengths of grips.
+There are three different strengths of golf grip.

 The neutral grip starts by positioning your clubface square to the ball at address.